deodoro/programming_challenge/README.md

 # NSDP Delay Analysis Challenge

 ## Objective
-Welcome to the NSDP Delay Analysis Challenge.
+Welcome to the NSDP Delay Analysis Challenge Implementations.
 This project involves analyzing delays in National Summary Data Page (NSDP) dissemination across various countries to identify patterns, trends, and outliers in the data.
-The end goal is to visually present these findings using Power BI, enhancing understanding of which countries and regions have shown improvement or regression in timeliness.
+The end goal is a visual presentation of these findings using Power BI, enhancing understanding of which countries and regions have shown improvement or regression in timeliness.

 ## Repository Contents
 - **NSDP_DE_Challenge.py**: Python script for data processing and analysis.